- How many months pregnant are you at 12 weeks?

 Here is what you can expect during your OB visit this week:

 - The combined screening test is carried out between 11 and 13 weeks, to check your baby for any chromosomal abnormalities.
 It includes an ultrasound scan as well as a blood test to evaluate the risk of congenital disabilities (12):

-- A blood test is done to measure the level of two proteins in the blood.
+- A blood test, also called the double marker test, is done to measure the level of two proteins in the blood.

 - The placenta produces PAPP-A during early pregnancy.
 An abnormality in this protein level points towards the risks of any chromosomal abnormality.